Client interface

 Return the directory location where we should be loading and/or saving configuration files.
 This defaults to

-refreshed if necessary, and the remainder of the connection logic is handled
+automatically refreshed if necessary, and the remainder of the connection logic

 All other client operations, such as getting and setting item values, are